 If you suffer a workplace injury, you should be able to count on your employer to take care of you.
 If this doesn’t happen, your Tampa workers comp attorney can always file an appeal.
 If this happens, you will need to attend a workers compensation hearing.
+If you’re interested in learning more about how to file a workers’ comp claim in Florida, visit this page

 Here, we’ll explain what happens at these hearings and how you can best prepare.